dask/dask-blog/_posts/2020-04-17-dask-summit.md

 within these domains are largely the ones driving the project forward today.
-This Community Driven Development brings an incredible diversity of technical and cultural challenges and experience that force the project to quickly evolve in a way that in constrained towards pragmatism.
+This Community Driven Development brings an incredible diversity of technical and cultural challenges and experience that force the project to quickly evolve in a way that is constrained towards pragmatism.

 There is still plenty of work to do.
 Short term this workshop brought up many technical challenges that are shared